 The Committee monitored loan impairment provisions by considering key assumptions contained in the Society's provisioning model and the relevant disclosure in the Report and Accounts.
 In particular, the Committee examined and challenged the assumptions adopted and the impact of the low level of impairment data, and has satisfied itself with the level of impairment provisions made for the mortgage portfolio.
+During 2020 and in early 2021, the Committee carefully considered the potential impact of the Covid-19 (coronavirus) pandemic on arrears and subsequent repossessions and losses.
+The Committee monitored payment deferrals agreed as a result of the pandemic and the ongoing performance of these accounts.
 Further information about these assumptions can be found in note 30 to the accounts.